Study Abroad Program Overview

 early April to late July

 A multi-day excursion to Hiroshima is part of the program curriculum.
-Other excursions include Otsuchi, a community affected by the Fukushima earthquake.
+Meigaku also offers service learning and volunteer trips to a Tohoku community affected by the Fukushima earthquake.
 Cultural activities are offered throughout the term.

-In addition, MGU offers a rich variety of student club activities such as martial arts, sports, and clubs for tea ceremony, drama, music, dance, flower arranging, etc. Clubs are an excellent way to meet local students and practice Japanese.
+In addition, Meigaku offers a rich variety of student club activities such as martial arts, sports, and clubs for tea ceremony, drama, music, dance, flower arranging, and much more.
+Clubs are an excellent way to meet local students and practice Japanese.

-As a UCEAP student, you are supported by UC’s network of offices at every UC campus and partnerships with UCEAP host universities throughout the world.
+As a UCEAP student, you are supported by UC’s network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 UC faculty and local staff abroad will help you integrate into Japanese culture and provide assistance with academics, housing, safety, and other issues.

 See the UCEAP Program Guide

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-The Global and Transcultural Studies Program and Faculty of International Studies serve as the host departments at MGU.
-The program feature undergraduate courses in global studies, history, international relations, political science, Asian studies, cultural studies, and other social science and humanities topics, all taught in English.
+The Faculty of International Studies and Global and Transcultural Studies Program serve as the host departments of UCEAP at Meigaku.
+This program features undergraduate courses in global studies, history, international relations, political science, Asian studies, cultural studies, and other social science and humanities topics, all taught in English.